casper-network/ceps/text/0003-hash-indexed-object-store.md

 ## Drawbacks

 [drawbacks]: #drawbacks

 The proposed changes might negatively affect the contract runtime component's performance.
 This is still open to discovery, see [unresolved questions](#unresolved-questions).
-The biggest issue is that changes might affect execution engine performance negatively.
-This is still open to discovery, see [unresolved questions](#unresolved-questions).

 This proposal represents a sweeping, cross cutting, and not easily iterable change affecting many components.
 There is a considerable effort required to update all components and the change might not be easy to implement incrementally.